Miltonly/Streets/Tonelli Lane

 How fast do homes sell on Tonelli Lane?

-Homes on Tonelli Lane typically find buyers within a couple of months.
-The lane's low turnover means each sale reflects specific property conditions rather than a market trend.
+Homes on Tonelli typically find buyers within a couple of months.
+The street sees limited turnover, which keeps the market measured rather than rushed.

 What kinds of homes are on Tonelli Lane?